muralitheda/gcp-cloud-usecases/usecase3-lift-and-shift/README.md

 hive> select count(1) from transactions;
 hive> select count(1) from ext_transactions;

-**6. Schedule the above script in the Onprem edge node using the cron tab or (you can ask your Organization scheduling & Monitoring team)**
+**6. Schedule the above script in the Onprem edge node using the cron tab or (you can ask your Organization scheduling & Monitoring team)** crontab -e
-hadoop fs -cp -f gs://source1-weblog-bucket-we45/dataset/txns /user/hduser/project/
-crontab -e
 */5 * * * * bash /home/hduser/gcp_hive_schedule.sh